Burundi March 18-23, 2023

 Queen’s necropolis on the summit of Mpotsa where a palace was built

-The Royal necropolises of Nkiko-Mugamba, far from their capital in the northwest of Burundi.
+The Royal necropolises of Nkiko-Mugamba, are far from their capital in the northwest of Burundi.
 The tombs of the first four kings are located at Budandari in the commune of Kabarore.

 XL: Makamba Province